 “Our staffing levels are quite cut to the bone already.
 We didn’t just have a group of people waiting around for something to happen; it was a team of overworked individuals having to do even more when they didn’t need to.
 So, yes, it did bring people together.”

-The unity displayed showcases the power of the football community in overcoming adversity.
+Their unity showcases the power of the football community in overcoming adversity.
 From Premier League teams sending £15,000 donations to 10-year-old boys contributing their pocket money, the bonds within this community are strong.
 AFC Wimbledon has faced many challenges over the years, but its success is due to fans coming together in times of need.

 Graham Stacey feels fortunate that his club doesn’t have self-indulgent owners.
 “It’s like going to McDonald’s and saying, ‘I want my money back.
 I didn’t like those chips.’
 You have no say.
 You can’t dial up Ronald and ask him to leave because he’s not listening.”